A Historical Review of the Hash

 Background . . .

 Harrier running clubs date back to the mid 19th Century in the United Kingdom.
 For runners, Harrier clubs are synonymous with other running clubs (e.g. Crowborough Runners, Egdon Heath Harriers, Blacksburg Striders, Thrift Green Trotters).
 These clubs tend to be more serious running clubs that focus on preparation for races and have spread all over the world.
 The Hash House Harriers originate from that same vein, but took on a subtle twist by combining adult running with a common children's game called Paper Chase with various accounts dating it back as far as 1837, or the more adult version of "Hare and Hounds" with the oldest organized club being the Thames Hare and Hounds, dating back to 1867.
 One club that still runs the old traditional trails is the Cheshire Tally Ho Hare and Hounds Club running since 1872.

 The Premise of Hashing . . .

 The only thing required to have a Hash Run is a hare to set a trail with paper, flour, sawdust, chalk, etc. or a combination of these items.
-Length varies, but a reasonable trail would be between 7-12 Kms, preferably over a cross county terrain, but many clubs run through city streets.
-Trail can be set live, meaning the hare gets a 12-15 minute head start, or set dead, with the trial being completed prior to the pack setting off.
+Length varies, but a reasonable trail would be between 7-12 Kms, preferably over a cross country terrain, but many clubs run through city streets and back alleys.
+Trail can be set live, meaning the hare gets a 10-15 minute head start, or set dead, with the trial being completed prior to the pack setting off.
 With the trail being set, all that is left is a willing pack to make chase.
 The shear brilliance of Hashing is the complete austerity of it.
 You only need something to mark the trail, a hare to set the trail, and someone to follow.

 Hunting . . .